-Direct sampling of the bedrock is needed to validate models of cratonic growth related to supercontinent assembly in the Mesoproterozoic between about 2.0 and 1.1 billion years ago and for constraining the Phanerozoic geological, tectonic and exhumation history of the Antarctic continent.
-Strategic drill-site selection within mapped drainage basins (using remotely sensed products from the British Antarctic Survey BEDMAP2 project) will also allow greater constraints on provenance studies that utilize onshore moraines and offshore glacial strata.

-- There exists virtually no heat flow data for Antarctica.
+- Direct sampling of the bedrock is needed to validate models of cratonic growth related to supercontinent assembly in the Mesoproterozoic between about 2.0 and 1.1 billion years ago and for constraining the Phanerozoic geological, tectonic and exhumation history of the Antarctic continent.
+Strategic drill-site selection within mapped drainage basins (using products from the BEDMAP2 project) will also allow greater constraints on provenance studies that utilize onshore moraines and offshore glacial strata. - There exist virtually no heat flow data for Antarctica.
 Penetration into bedrock provides the first opportunity to accurately measure the geothermal heat flux, which informs us about geotectonic conditions as well as geothermal contributions to ice-sheet temperature. - Evidence of Cenozoic ice sheet history preserved in sedimentary rocks of subglacial bedrock basins and in sediment deposits within subglacial lakes will provide further dimensions to the records known only from the margins of the continent and will also help to verify paleotopographic reconstructions for ice sheet modeling.
-Likewise, access to subglacial bedrock can provide a unique opportunity to study Cenozoic landscape evolution and long-term ice-sheet stability using low-temperature thermochronology and cosmogenic-isotope techniques. - Direct measurements at grounding zones of fast-flowing ice streams and outlet glaciers are badly needed, as are data from sub-ice-shelf ocean cavities in order to provide basic information needed to model ice fluxes near grounding lines and into ice shelves - a critical interface for predicting future ice sheet dynamics. - Direct measurements of bed conditions including frozen/thawed bed, basal pore pressure, slip, and sediments are needed to develop and test realistic models of the controls on the fast flow of ice streams and outlet glaciers. - Significant wet environments exist below ice sheets and glaciers.
-Samples of subglacial sediments and ecosystems are needed to establish the diversity, and physiology of microbes and their relationships to past climates and their current ecosystem function below the ice. - The development of tools, methods and technologies enables clean access to subglacial environments to advance biological and geochemical sampling while maintaining scientific integrity and environmental stewardship.
-A recent example of an initial effort in this direction was the subglacial Lake Whillans program.
+Likewise, access to subglacial bedrock can provide a unique opportunity to study Cenozoic landscape evolution and long-term ice-sheet stability using low-temperature thermochronology and cosmogenic-isotope techniques. - Direct measurements at grounding zones of fast-flowing ice streams and outlet glaciers are badly needed, as are data from sub-ice-shelf ocean cavities in order to provide basic information needed to model ice fluxes near grounding lines and into ice shelves - a critical interface for predicting future ice sheet dynamics. - Direct measurements of bed conditions including frozen/thawed bed, basal pore pressure, slip, and sediments are needed to develop and test realistic models of the controls on the fast flow of ice streams and outlet glaciers. - Significant wet environments exist below ice sheets and glaciers; sampling of subglacial sediments and ecosystems is needed to establish the diversity, and physiology of microbes and their relationships to past climates and their current ecosystem function below the ice.
+Continued support for developing methods and technologies for clean access to subglacial environments and tools for biological and geochemical sampling are needed to investigate these subglacial systems while doing so in a clean manner that maintains scientific integrity and environmental stewardship.
+The recent study of subglacial Lake Whillans is a step toward achieving this goal.

-4. Ice as a scientific observatory: Polar ice sheets and mid-latitude ice caps archive evidence of past climate and ice dynamics and also serve as a unique platform to conduct observations and experiments concerning seismic activity, planetary sciences, experimental astrophysics, and other novel phenomena.
+4. Ice as a scientific observatory: Polar ice sheets and mid-latitude ice caps archive evidence of past climate and ice dynamics and also serve as a unique platform to conduct observations and experiments concerning seismic activity, planetary sciences and experimental astrophysics, and other novel phenomena.
 Specifically,